gaelkt/HairNets/README.md

 -You need to create a folder datasets and insert three folders for the 'funneled images', 'Ground Truth Images' and 'Ground  Truth Labels' that you will download from this [link](http://vis-www.cs.umass.edu/lfw/part_labels/).
 - Then run the file create_dataset.py to create and process the training data.
-- Run train.segmentation to train the network for segmentation
+- Run train.segmentation.py to train the network for segmentation
-- Run test_segmentation to test the segmentation on test images.
+- Run test_segmentation.py to test the segmentation on test images.
 The test images should be 224x224x3 and you need to store hair segment in a folder for data augmentation and hair classification

 # Part II: Data Augmentation
 Use data_augmentation.py and the hair segment obtained from Part I to apply random transformations and increase the volume of hair segments.
 Store the files in a folder

 # Part II: Classification
 Use train_classification.py to train the network for classifying hair type.
+You need to specify the location of each hair type folder.